4,066 solar installations registered with the Clean Energy Regulator · ranked top 10% in South Australia · data current as at 2026-06-15

 Grid intensity data: Open Electricity (openelectricity.org.au) · 7-day average · updates monthly

-Blackwood is one of South Australia's strongest solar communities, ranking 21st in the state — ahead of 94% of all South Australia postcodes tracked by the Clean Energy Regulator.
-New installations eased in the past 12 months (232 systems, 3% below the previous year), a natural slowdown after earlier periods of stronger uptake.
+Blackwood is one of South Australia's strongest solar communities, ranking 22nd in the state — ahead of 94% of all South Australia postcodes tracked by the Clean Energy Regulator.
+238 new systems were added in the past 12 months, with growth of 2% on the previous year — typical of a maturing market where most interested households have already installed.